dev4py/pymsdl_template/README.md

   >
   > Usage: python project.py <COMMAND_1> <arg1_1 ...> ... <COMMAND_N> <argN_1 ...>
   >         Note: In order to get the wrapped command help, you can try python project.py <command> --help
   >
   > Available commands are:
   >   clean         Remove directories generated by the "build" commands (like 'sdist' or 'wheel')
-  >   run           Run module which can be in the Maven Standard Directory Layout tree without having to configure the PYTHONPATH
+  >   run           Run module which can be in the project structure without having to configure the PYTHONPATH
   >   test          Run configured unit tests
-  >   wheel         Build Wheel archive into the configured 'dist_path' and using the configured 'build_path'
+  >   wheel         Build Wheel archive
-  >   sdist         Build sdist archive into the configured 'dist_path'
+  >   sdist         Build sdist archive
-  >   upload        Upload available deliveries from the configured 'dist_path'
+  >   upload        Upload available deliveries
   > ```

   > ***Note:** Using `--help` argument on a command or if an error occurs, the message will be from the wrapped command
   > line*

 ### Clean project

-**Reminder: YOU MUST USE PYTHON >= 3.10.0**

 > ```sh
 > ./project.py clean